-Please join us for the LWVMA 100th Anniversary Webinar Series in celebration of the League’s 100th birthday and centennial of women’s suffrage.
-The webinars are free and open to the public, and most will be recorded and available for viewing.
+The LWVMA 100th Anniversary Webinar Series was presented in the Spring of 2020 in celebration of the League’s 100th birthday and centennial of women’s suffrage.
+Most of the recordings from the series are now available for viewing!
+The webinars were free and open to the public.

 Biography of Barbara F. Berenson